Okay, real talk, are the Chinese really the richest?

 There are bigger questions to ask: How do we solve this problem and eradicate income inequality between ethnicity in Malaysia and instil equity treatment between everybody?
 Is it impossible to achieve?

-DISCLAIMER: The views, thoughts, and opinions expressed in the article belong solely to the author, and not necessarily to the author's employer, organisation, committee or other group or individual.
+* The views, thoughts, and opinions expressed in the article belong solely to the author, and not necessarily to the author's employer, organisation, committee or other group or individual.
+The above article is intended for informational purposes only.
+Loanstreet accepts no responsibility for loss that may arise from reliance on information contained in the articles.

 Chinese Believe Wealth Won’t Pass 3rd Gen. Sure Onot?